mariojppereira/cameleer-tutorial-fm2024/README.md

 during the tutorial:

 ```
-  opam install alt-ergo z3
+  opam install alt-ergo z3 -y
 ```

-I also recommend you to install the `CVC5` solver.
+I also recommend you to install the CVC5 solver.
 The easiest way is to download one of the pre-built binaries from the [GitHub release page](https://github.com/cvc5/cvc5/releases/).
 I will be using the release `cvc5-1.0.6` so this might also be a good choice for you.
 Move